 You’re rounding the third and final corner of your USMLE exam experience, and now is no time to let your guard down.
-The USMLE Step 3 exam is typically found to be easier than its first two counterparts, however, you won’t pass on just sheer knowledge alone, you’ll need to hone your timing, skills, and knowledge through practice questions.
+The USMLE Step 3 exam is typically found to be easier than its first two counterparts, with a pass rate of 97% in 2021.
+However, you won’t pass on just sheer knowledge alone; you’ll need to hone your timing, skills, and knowledge through practice questions.
 We’ve pulled four highly rated questions from the BoardVitals USMLE Step 3 Practice Question Bank.
 Can you answer them correctly?

 How did you do?
 Whether you aced the quiz or missed them all, you need to make sure you’re putting your best foot forward on this final component to the USMLE series.
 The USMLE Step 3 exam is given over two non-consecutive days.
 It is divided into six 60-minute blocks, each containing about 44 questions.
 The USMLE Step 3 questions are notoriously longer and more detailed than its two other counterparts, and thus requires a more efficient use of times by test-takers.
 Taking practice quizzes and timed practice questions will help you be more cognizant of your time constraint.

 According to the USMLE® Step 3 Content Outline, the following is covered:

 - Immune System, Blood & Lymphoreticular System, and Multisystem Processes/Disorders 6–8%